bgamari/ghc-wiki-import/building/preparation/windows/msy-s2.md

 Go to [
 https://python.org/download](https://python.org/download) and download *Python 2.6* for your system and install it.
-Due to a bug in the python2 shipped with msys, we can't use with ctypes correctly.
+Due to a bug in the python2 shipped with msys, ctypes doesn't work.

 ## Setting up your PATH